ngsanluk/R-Inter/README.md

-# R-Inter
+# R Programming Intermediate Workshop

-R Programming Intermedia
+This workshop includes the following topics